 Hardware Model

+A simplified hardware block diagram of a general SSD model is depicted in Figure 7.
 SSD hardware designs are not required to have each component shown in the block diagram.
 Specifics for each component (e.g., presence, model, operational parameters), however, is required metadata when SSD capabilities are queried by the SSM.
 This SSD definition metadata will also accompany the output data messages.